BA Media, Journalism and Publishing

 - Diverse student cohort from a range of backgrounds

-- All of our academics have worked in the media and continue their connections through research and consultancy
+- All of our academics have worked in industry and continue their connections through research and consultancy

-- The city has more published writers per square mile than anywhere else in the world, and has been home to a host of famous authors from Tolkien and C. S. Lewis to Philip Pullman and Mark Haddon
+- The city has more published writers per square mile than anywhere else in the world, and has been home to famous authors from Tolkien and C. S. Lewis to Philip Pullman and Mark Haddon

 - Our industry network extends to some of the UK’s leading media organizations including Bloomsbury, Penguin Random House, Hearst, Conde Nast, Future, Immediate, BBC, Google and more

-- Field trips to international book fairs, from Frankfurt to Beijing; visits to media and journalism summits; volunteering at events such as the London Book Fair and the Oxford Literary Festival
+- Field trips to international book fairs; visits to media and journalism summits; volunteering at events such as the London Book Fair and the Oxford Literary Festival

 - Live reportage opportunities for aspiring journalists on our programme, enabling students to enhance their writing portfolios

-There is a wide choice of modules from the second year of the degree.
-There are two pathways through the programme: journalism and book publishing.
-Students are free to follow either pathway or to keep their degree as broad as possible.
-Media and media theory are woven throughout the degree and do not have their own pathway as such, given their integration across the degree.
+After a compulsory set of modules in the first year, there is a wide choice of modules from the second year.
+Media and media theory are woven throughout the degree.
 All the modules on the programme complement each other and students are able to shape a degree that reflects both their academic and intellectual interests but also their career aspirations.

 - Writing and Developing Content